 None of the brands Ketschek represents, however—including Nemo, Good To-Go, and Nikwax—exhibited at the event.
 Nemo, Revolution House Media’s largest client, organized its own virtual sales meeting in May, a call that included company staff and 105 sales reps.

 “Our thinking was, if we can do this ourselves, why use a different channel?”
 Ketschek said.
 “We have the contacts.
 Our reps are great at bringing in new people we think could be a fit for us.
 It seemed like the platform was an extra, unnecessary layer.
 By handling it ourselves, we found a way to make it engaging and compelling.
 It was more personal because we designed it.”

 On the media front, opinions were more difficult to come by.
-SNEWS reached out to more than half a dozen media professionals who attended the 2019 Summer Market.
-Only one of them had interacted with the OR Online platform at all—Dennis Lewon, director of content at Pocket Outdoor Media‘s Active Living Group and former editor-in-chief at BACKPACKER.
+Outside Business Journal reached out to more than half a dozen media professionals who attended the 2019 Summer Market.
+Only one of them had interacted with the OR Online platform at all—Dennis Lewon, director of content at Outside and former editor-in-chief at Backpacker.

 “I signed up but attended exactly one and a half lectures,” Lewon said.
 “I really didn’t approach it as working media.
 Overall I didn’t see a lot of value.”